dinkwiz/hello-world/README.md

-# Python
+# hello-world

-My notes for getting started with Python.
+My notes on all things coding.

+Respository = folder
+Branch = creates a copy so you can edit without messing up the original